kiwix/kiwix-js-pwa/AppPackages/README.md

 # Installation Instructions (Windows 10 Mobile or PC required)
-The easiest way to install Kiwix JS Windows is from the Microsoft Store: https://www.microsoft.com/en-gb/store/p/kiwix-js/9p8slz4j979j
+The easiest way to install Kiwix JS Windows is from the Microsoft Store:

+https://www.microsoft.com/en-gb/store/p/kiwix-js/9p8slz4j979j

 If you prefer not to use the Microsoft Store, please follow the instructions below.
 Uninstall any previous installation of Kiwix JS Windows before you follow this procedure:

-If you would like to test the current build on a Windows Mobile device running Windows 10 Mobile, download the .appxbundle under AppPackages/KiwixWebApp_0.x.x.x_AnyCPU_Test/ and save it in your downloads folder, or other accessible folder, on the phone.
+If you would like to test the current build on a Windows Mobile device running Windows 10 Mobile, download the .appx or .appxbundle under AppPackages/KiwixWebApp_0.x.x.x_AnyCPU_Test/ and save it in your downloads folder, or other accessible folder, on the phone.
 Enable Developer mode on your device (Settings / Updates and security / For developers).
 Open the File Explorer on the phone, navigate to the downloads folder and tap the KiwixWebApp bundle.
 You will be asked if you wish to install,